 Instead, make goals where you CAN control the outcome.
 Maybe you want to improve your grooming, or practice your obstacles more often.
 Perhaps you’ll choose to spend the winter adding to your knowledge base by attending clinics, reading books or taking courses that help you to achieve your goals.

 Your goal could be anything from seeing an improvement your horse’s performance, to finding tools to settle your show day nerves, to trying a new class.

 The important thing is that your idea of success isn’t dependent on what colour ribbons you’re handed at the end of the class.
 If you’ve worked hard and achieved your goal, you’ll walk out of that ring proud of your accomplishment, and chances are that your goal, and the one after it, and the next one, will mean that you’ll be doing better and better in your placings as well.

 It’s easy to get really wrapped up in winning and losing, and anytime we really care about something, we can find it a little tough to keep our perspective.
 But no matter how important this show is to you, in the end, it is “just” a horse show, and there will always be another one down the road, another goal to set, another skill to work on and another judge with another opinion to share.
 No matter how things go, thank the judges, show staff and volunteers, hug your horse, and start working towards next time.

-What are your goals for the 2018 show season?
+What are your goals for the upcoming show season?